sabre-io/sabre.io/source/dav/acl.md

 Advanced settings
 -----------------

-The ACL plugin has a couple of public properties that can alter it's behaviour.
+The ACL plugin has a couple of public properties that can alter its behaviour.

 ### Administrators